 ++++++++++ WORKSHOP FEE

-Workshop fees are payable by check for US participants (preferred) or by PayPal for US and international participants.
+Workshop fees are payable by check or Zelle for US participants or by PayPal for international participants.
+Info will be sent to all registered participants.

 ++++++++++ DATES AND TIMES

-Each class is expected to run about 2.5 hours.
+Each class is expected to run about 3-3.5 hours (It goes by very quickly.)

 ++++++++++ HOW TO REGISTER